 - the level of bilirubin in their blood is rising rapidly

-- they don't receive any treatment
+- they do not receive any treatment

 Initial symptoms of kernicterus in babies include: